intel/terraform-intel-azure-linux-vm/README.md

 © Copyright 2024, Intel Corporation

 ## Terraform Intel Azure VM - Linux VM
-This module creates an Azure virtual machine on Intel Icelake (for Intel Non-TDX VMs) and Sapphire Rapids CPUs (for Intel Confidential Compute VMs with Intel TDX) on Linux Operating System.
-The virtual machine is created on an Intel Icelake Standard_D2_v5 by default and if using Intel Confidential Computing VMs with Intel TDX the default will be Intel Sapphire Rapids Standard_DC2es_v5.
+This module creates an Azure virtual machine on Intel Icelake (for Intel Non-TDX VMs) and Emerald Rapids CPUs (for Intel Confidential Compute VMs with Intel TDX) on Linux Operating System.
+The virtual machine is created on an Intel Icelake Standard_D2_v5 by default and if using Intel Confidential Computing VMs with Intel TDX the default will be Intel Emerald Rapids Standard_DC2es_v6.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.